microsoft/vscode-docs/docs/languages/javascript.md

 ### Files

-If no 'files' property is present in a jsconfig.json, the language service defaults to including all files the containing directory and subdirectories.
-When a 'files' property is specified, only those files are included.
+If no `files` attribute is present in a jsconfig.json, the language service defaults to including all files the containing directory and subdirectories.
+When a `files` attribute is specified, only those files are included.

 ### Exclude

 List files and folders that should not be included.
-This property is not honored when the 'files' property is present.
+This property is not honored when the `files` attribute is present.

 ### Compiler Options